-Please find further information on immigration/quarantine below.
+Please find further information on immigration/quarantine in India below.

 The Indian government has announced a partial re-commencement of domestic flights from 25th May 2020 onwards.
 This could be a better option for travel to one of the main airports from which repatriation flights depart.
 Travelers are advised to check on detailed procedure with the respective airline as well as on quarantine measures or special regulations of the respective Indian States/Union territories in advance.
 It might be possible that at the beginning only a particular group of people (e.g. participants in repatriation program) are eligible for these flights.
-Current information can be found on the websites of the airports or of the Indian Ministry for Civil Aviation.
+Current information can be found on the websites of the Delhi airport or of the Indian Ministry for Civil Aviation.

 General Information on immigration and quarantine upon arrival:

 Please note that the onward journey to Germany (flight ticket or train ticket) must already be booked before departure.
 Proof of this must be presented.